glabular/Anytype.NET/README.md

 | ⚠️ [Properties](/docs/properties.md) | List • Create • Delete • Get • Update |

 ###### Click a category to see detailed documentation.

+## Compatibility
+This client has been developed and tested with API version 2025-05-20 (latest).
+Other versions (2025-04-22, 2025-03-17) may work, but compatibility is not guaranteed.

 ---

 ## Contributing